micycle1/PGS/README.md

 ## **Overview**

-Much of the functionality (but by no means all) is exemplified below.
+Many of the provided functionality and algorithms (but by no means all) are exemplified below.

 ## *2D Boolean Operations*
 *Boolean set-operations on shapes.*